Philanthropy & Constituent Engagement

 - Better methods to inform students about their scholarship donors, collect messages of gratitude and produce stewardship reports in a timely fashion, resulting in happier students and more satisfied and connected donors.

 Tracking Fundraising Performance

 DAR implemented a fully integrated, cross-operational set of metrics across the division to consistently and accurately track fundraising performance.
-These metrics have been shared with partners across campus to increase transparency.
+These metrics are shared with partners across campus to increase transparency.

-The university has instituted data security measures, including use of a lockbox system, following industry best practices around payment security and continuously monitoring systems and improving business processes to demonstrate a commitment to handling all gifts with utmost care.
+The university instituted data security measures, including use of a lockbox system, following industry best practices around payment security and continuously monitored systems and improved business processes for gift processing.

 Donna ArbideVice President for Development and Alumni Relations